-Income Tax Benefit (Expense).
-We recorded an income tax benefit of \$66,000 for the three months ended March 31, 2013 and income tax expense of \$153,000 for the three months ended March 31, 2012.
+Income Tax (Expense) Benefit.
+We recorded income tax expense of \$169,000 and \$272,000 for the three and nine months ended September 30, 2013.
+We recorded an income tax benefit of \$124,000 and income tax expense of \$329,000 for the three and nine months ended September 30, 2012.
 We record our interim provision for income taxes based on our estimated annual effective tax rate for the year.
+Differences between our effective tax rate and statutory tax rates are primarily due to the impact of meals and entertainment expense, employee stock purchase plan expense and the federal R&D credit.
 Our provisions for income taxes included current foreign and state income tax expense, as well as deferred tax expense.

-The decrease in income tax expense for the three months ended March 31, 2013, compared to the three months ended March 31, 2012, was primarily due to a discrete tax benefit of \$117,000 in 2013 for the retroactive benefit of the 2012 federal R&D credit.
+The decrease in income tax expense for the nine months ended September 30, 2013, compared to the nine months ended September 30, 2012, was primarily due to a discrete tax benefit of \$117,000 in 2013 for the retroactive benefit of the 2012 federal R&D credit.
 The American Taxpayer Relief Act of 2012 was enacted on January 2, 2013 and extended the federal R&D credit from January 1, 2012 through December 31, 2013.

 Adjusted EBITDA.
-Adjusted EBITDA, which is a non-GAAP measure of financial performance, consists of net income plus depreciation and amortization, interest expense, interest income, income tax expense (benefit) and non-cash, stock-based compensation expense.
+Adjusted EBITDA, which is a non-GAAP measure of financial performance, consists of net income plus depreciation and amortization, interest expense, interest income, income tax expense, non-cash, stock-based compensation expense and other adjustments as necessary for a fair presentation.
+For third quarter 2013, other adjustments included the impact of a use tax refund related to items previously expensed.
 We use Adjusted EBITDA as a measure of operating performance because it assists us in comparing performance on a consistent basis, as it removes from our operating results the impact of our capital structure.
 We believe Adjusted EBITDA is useful to an investor in evaluating our operating performance because it is widely used to measure a company's operating performance without regard to items such as depreciation and amortization, which can vary depending upon accounting methods and the book value of assets, and to present a meaningful measure of corporate performance exclusive of our capital structure and the method by which assets were acquired.